 “Parent–child conflicts and behavioural issues may occur.
 A child growing up in Canada is learning values and norms that differ from their parents’ more traditional values, and this can impact family relationships and stability,” says Mary Beth Moellenkamp.
 “We can help children, youth, and parents access supports to work through these kinds of issues or challenges.”

-With funding from the Ministry of Children and Youth Services and the support of the Ontario Association of Children’s Aid Societies (OACAS), CASs across the province will ensure that families with children receive the support they need.
+With funding from the Ministry of Children, Community and Social Servicess and the support of the Ontario Association of Children’s Aid Societies (OACAS), CASs across the province will ensure that families with children receive the support they need.
 This additional support is essential, as a positive post-trauma environment can help mitigate the impact of these experiences and foster recovery.

 “It’s a great opportunity to be responsive early in the process of the settlement of refugees.
 We’re also educating ourselves in child welfare about their experiences,” says Sharon Evans, Senior Analyst at OACAS.
 “Our mandate is to protect children, and one way to do that is by strengthening their families.”